obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

 Since Tasks X.Y.Z, **[[Custom Filters|custom filtering]] by Id** is now possible, using `task.id`.

 ### Blocked By

+The `blockedBy` field allows a task to be marked as depending on the `id` of one or more other tasks.
+Multiple `id` values are separated by commas (`,`) with no spaces.

 - `has blocked by`
 - `no blocked by`